BIBLICAL HERMENEUTICS

 When the Holy Spirit illuminates Scripture for a Believer, they don’t just gain knowledge—they receive inspired revelation.
 And this Spirit-given revelation is far richer than mere Bible knowledge.
 The original Greek of the New Testament even emphasizes this difference, distinguishing between human-acquired knowledge (gnosis) and Spirit-inspired insight (rhema).
 Gnosis refers to the knowledge of God’s Word (logos), while rhema is the living, Spirit-breathed understanding that brings it to life.
 Author Watchman Nee highlights this distinction, explaining how rhema transforms our grasp of Scripture in a way that knowledge alone never could:

-''...Both logos and rhema are the Word of God, but the former is God's Word objectively recorded in the Bible, while the latter is the word of God revealed to us at a specific occasion.
+"Both logos and rhema are the Word of God, but they serve different roles.
+Logos refers to God’s Word objectively recorded in Scripture, while rhema is the Word of God revealed to us in specific moments by the Holy Spirit.

 2. AVOID PRIDE AND SELF-RIGHTEOUSNESS SO THAT GOD DOES NOT BLIND YOU!